dedalusmax/live-chef/cli-steps.md

 - explain the project structure and the configuration
 - open **angular-cli.json** and change: *defaults/component/inlineStyle* to true, and *inlineTemplate* to true

-## Step 2: copying styles and assets from the source project
+## Step 2: copying styles and assets from the source project (3 min)

 Explain what the intentions are, show the live chef and what we want to do.